 Environment, sustainability, and nature conservation talks

-Where our energy comes from is a topic of vital importance for security, cost and environmental reasons.
-This entertaining and visually appealing talk looks at our energy options and evaluates their feasibility.
+Where our energy comes from is a topic of vital importance for security, cost and environmental reasons. this entertaining and visually appealing talk looks at our energy options and evaluates their feasibility.
 It also looks at the political issues, and what are the devastating consequences when societies have their energy curtailed.
 Finally, it explores the human rights and foreign policy considerations that devolve from how we choose to source our energy.
-The talk uses David's expertise to ethically examine the choices ahead of us and the impacts on societies around the world.
+The talk ethically examine the choices ahead of us and the impacts on societies around the world.

 Our lifestyles are having profound impacts on the Earth's ecosystems.
 How much of nature are we prepared to sacrifice to sustain our lifestyles, and does it matter?
 Are we living sustainably?
 Is it possible for everyone in the world to enjoy a decent material quality of life without losing the simple pleasure and wellbeing that having nature in our lives brings?
 What are the conservation challenges?
-David explores how 'progress' is measured and what environmental costs we are prepared to pay to maintain current living standards.
+I explore how 'progress' is measured and what environmental costs we are prepared to pay to maintain current living standards.
 This is a thought provoking and enlightening talk for a general audience.

 Climate is changing, but then it's always changed.
 Why is climate change such a hot topic now?
 Is it important?